radres333/VHRShips/README.md

 Explanation_1             : 1-7 (1:Alongside vessel, 2: Ship in ballast, 3: Open hatch, 4: Be towed, 5: Discharging water, 6: Tagging, 7: At pier)\
 Explanation_2             : Free style comment\
 Name of 23 parent classes and 11 eleven child classes (navy is excluded) : x, y, width, height (Bounding box information of ship(s) distributed to the classes)\

+# Get in contact with author to get full dataset and metafile.